 7 Tips For Bringing Your Car Seat on an Airplane

 Traveling with a car seat doesn’t have to be difficult.
 We’ve got a series of tips to help prepare you for your upcoming family trip!
-We’ll tell you all about how to get there safely, efficiently, and arrive with your sanity intact.
+We’ll tell you all about how to get there safely and efficiently and arrive with your sanity intact.

 1. Bring Your Car Seat on the Plane with You

-Though the thought of checking the car seat and being rid of the whole ordeal might sound enticing, it’s not the best option for your child’s safety or the safety of the car seat itself.
-If your car seat is coming with you, your child should be seated in it on the plane.
+Though the thought of putting that car seat in gate check and being rid of the whole ordeal might sound enticing, it’s not the best option for your child’s safety or the safety of the car seat itself.
+If your car seat is coming with you, your child should be seated in it on the plane rather than lap children.

 The Federal Aviation Administration (FAA) and the American Academy of Pediatrics highly recommend flying with your child safely strapped into their car seat.
 During severe turbulence or a potential runway collision, your child is not safe in your arms!